MailerLite vs ConvertKit vs Mailchimp: Best Email Marketing for Chronic Illness & Brain Fog (2025)

 ConvertKit definitely knows who it's talking to – if you live and breathe content creation, funnels, and subscriber nurturing, you'll feel right at home here.

 The interface is clean and professional, but it's clearly built for people who get excited about advanced segmentation and complex customer journeys.
 If that's your thing, awesome!
-If those words make your eyes glaze over, maybe stick around for the other options.
+If those words make your eyes glaze over, or if cognitive fatigue means complex systems drain your limited energy, maybe stick around for the other options.

 The setup process is thorough – lots of options and customization possibilities.
 The automation builder is definitely powerful, though it can feel a bit like using professional-grade equipment when you just want to send a simple welcome email.